 - Calibers tested: .22, 9mm, 38 super, 40 S &W, 45 ACP, 223 Rem., 308 Win., & 4.5mm

-Results: All calibers measured by the CED were within 0.2% (99.8%) of lab recordings, from 0.327% for 223 Rem to 0.081 for 45ACP.
+Results: All calibers measured by the CED bullet velocity hardware and software test kit were within 0.2% (99.8%) of lab radar recordings, from 0.327% for 223 Rem to 0.081 for 45ACP.
 Results were better than all other chronographs.
 (The venerated Oehler tested 0.3% behind the CED.)
 The new IR emitters will virtually eliminate any variation caused by differences in natural lighting.
 If you need a chronograph that will approach the accuracy of commercial radar lab equipment, but do not want to spend $ BIG BUCKS $, try a CED chronograph.

 Order the CED M2 and Accessories